sonata-nfv/son-install/README.md

 #### Example to CREATE a new SONATA Service Platform from the scratch

-To deploy a new SP running on top of CentOS 7, to the Demo tenant on Altice Labs Openstack VIM:
+To deploy the latest SP version running on top of CentOS 7, to the Demo tenant on Altice Labs Openstack VIM:
-* ansible-playbook son-cmud.yml -e 'ops=create plat=sp pop=alabs proj=demo distro=Core'
+* ansible-playbook son-cmud.yml -e 'ops=create plat=sp pop=alabs proj=demo distro=Core ver=latest'

-To deploy a new vPSA to the NCSRD Openstack VIM, running on top of Ubuntu 16.04:
+To deploy the development version of vPSA to the NCSRD Openstack VIM, running on top of Ubuntu 16.04:
-* ansible-playbook son-cmud.yml -e 'ops=create plat=vpsa pop=ncsrd proj=demo distro=xenial'
+* ansible-playbook son-cmud.yml -e 'ops=create plat=vpsa pop=ncsrd proj=demo distro=xenial ver=dev'

 ### Example to MANAGE the life-cycle of a platform